A 12-year-old prodigy has been accepted as a student at Georgia Tech as he pursues his dream of becoming an aerospace engineer.

-Before Caleb Anderson is old enough to get his driver's license or vote in an election, he will already have a college degree.
+Before Caleb Anderson is old enough to get his driver's license or vote in an election, he is on track to have an undergraduate degree after being accepted to the prestigious school in Atlanta, according to NewsNation Now.

-The 12-year-old from Georgia has already started his sophomore year at Chattahoochee Technical College in Marietta, Georgia, which confirmed to TODAY that he is a student at the school.
+The pre-teen from Georgia is currently close to finishing his second year at Chattahoochee Technical College in Marietta, Georgia, and applied to Georgia Tech as a sophomore.

-"It was exactly how I expected it to be like, if I were 18 or something,” the bright, young boy told NBC affiliate WXIA about his college experience.
+This has been Anderson's plan for as long as he can remember.
+"It was exactly how I expected it to be like, if I were 18 or something,” the bright, young boy told NBC affiliate WXIA in October about his college experience.

 Anderson has been a prodigy from before he could even speak, learning sign language, reading the U.S. Constitution as a 2-year-old, qualifying for the high IQ society MENSA a year later, and learning to speak Spanish, French and Mandarin, according to his parents.